GSA/challenges-and-prizes/_all-challenges/1161-promoting-pediatric-primary-prevention-p4-challenge.md

 ### How to Enter

-Please check back here for submission information.
+Please check the [P4 challenge website](https://mchb.hrsa.gov/P4Challenge) for information on submission